Sunday, March 10, 2013

 Completely unacceptable.
 There is no cutesy backstory in the world that would ever make this ok.

 You do this in other places too.
 It’s how you acquire items.
 And I’m ok with gambling for items.
 That is fine.
-You pay a bit of gold to play and if you win rock paper scissors you get the item.
+You pay a bit of gold to play and if you win rock, paper, scissors, you get the item.
 This isn’t all that creative but it’s acceptable.
 A boss that kills you if you don’t win a game of chance is not.
-The necklace allegedly allows you to read their minds but what you find out in trying this is that they are still very indecisive.
-What’s worse to me though than the fact that it’s basically pure luck if you actually finish the game or not, is the fact that they robbed you of fun.
+The necklace allegedly allows you to read their minds but what you find out in trying this is that they are very indecisive.
+What’s worse to me than pure luck determinging if you actually finish the game is that they robbed you of fun.
 Look at the boss fights in the first two Super Mario Bros., both of which were out by now.
-How could Sega have looked at those and then decided instead a game of freaking rock paper scissors’ was an acceptable alternative?
+How could Sega have looked at those and then decided instead a game of rock, paper, scissors’ was an acceptable alternative?

 Clearly not.
 I have to play this piece of crap.